Eastern Sportsground

-Eastern Sportsground (also known as Olympic Park No. 2) was a multi-purpose outdoor stadium located on Olympic Boulevard in inner Melbourne.
+Eastern Sportsground (also known as Olympic Park No. 2) was a multi-purpose stadium located on Olympic Boulevard in inner Melbourne.
 The stadium was built as a field hockey venue for the 1956 Olympics.
 It was primarily used for greyhound racing and was the home of the Melbourne Greyhound Racing Association (MGRA) from 1962 until 1996.
 The first tenants were the Victorian Amateur Football Association from 1956 until 1961 and Olympic Park No.2 was formerly part of the Melbourne Sports and Entertainment Precinct.

 The ground was demolished in 2001, and much of the site was replaced by Edwin Flack Field (a training ground for Collingwood Football Club).
 Edwin Flack Field was then replaced by the Melbourne Rectangular Stadium which opened in 2010.
 Today the southern half of the Melbourne Rectangular Stadium sits in what would have been Olympic Park No.2.

 History

 In 1861 the area was made into the Melbourne Zoological Gardens but only lasted one year before moving because it was deemed to be too swampy.
 It was then used for athletic carnivals and social events before a 1909 proclamation that the area was to be used for recreation.
 The Amateur Sportsground as it became known consisted of two ovals; one of these ovals became the Motordrome from 1924-1951 and the other was more basic.
 The site was re-named Olympic Park in 1933 despite the fact that there was no plans for an Olympic Games until 20 years later.
 With the advent of the 1956 Olympic Games the area was converted into the Olympic Park Stadium, the Eastern Sportsground (or Olympic Park No.2) and Velodrome.
 The latter two roughly on the site of the demolished Motordrome.

 The new Eastern Sportsground construction consisted of a small grandstand surrounded by a hill.
 After being used as the venue for Field hockey at the 1956 Summer Olympics it became the home of the Victorian Amateur Football Association (VAFA) and the field was used for Australian rules football at the cost of £350 a year for the ground.
 The following year the VAFA also agreed a deal with the Olympic Park Management that would allow its main match to be played on the Olympic Park Oval on a weekly basis.